Twin Cities, Gemini

 Startling, Cadence chuckled and resisted back-stepping away.
 “Well, ya know, actually I…”

-“Please, Cadence,” Francis said quietly, desperately, under his breath, so quietly his men most likely could not hear it.
+“Please, Cadence,” Francis said quietly, desperately, under his breath, so quietly it could almost be mistaken as passerby chatter.
 “I need to talk to you.”

 A record player was droning out a slow, melancholic tune inside Francis’s office.
 A saxophone solo with a touch of piano sauntering around in the background.
 The twirling brass sounds filled up all corners of the room as did the smoke curling up from Francis’s v-cig.